adjtomo/seisflows/README.md

 See also
 --------
-The following packages give a sense for the type of research possible within the framework:
+The main packages provides highly customizable inversion and migration workflows.
+The following extension packages give a sense for the type of research possible within this framework:

 - https://github.com/rmodrak/seisflows-research
 - https://github.com/rmodrak/seisflows-multiparameter